Boruch-Baum/emacs-yeetube.el/README.md

 This package provides the ability to scrape YouTube or any Invidious instance, with the results displayed in a read-only org-mode buffer.

-Key features:
- - Search video query
- - Play video URL, *by default with MPV*
- - Save video URL with a custom name/label
- - Download video, *this package serves also as a front-end for yt-dlp, thus supporting platforms beyond YouTube/Invidious.*

 ## Installation
 You can install it via [MELPA](https://melpa.org/#/yeetube)